 - Baby Chat Café for new parents

 - o Paediatrician

-- o Paediatric Registrar
+- Paediatric Registrar

-- Midwife one day a week
+- o Midwife one day a week

 - Physiotherapy/ occupational therapy and speech pathology from St Giles

 - Pregnant and Young Parent Support (PYPS) by Uniting Care

 - NEWPIN (uniting Care)

 - Local knitting group and other community groups

 - School psychology support

-- Good Beginnings Family Support Services - Open sessions for Launching into Learning programs for the 4 local primary schools - Child Health and Parenting Services - Speech Pathology services - The Centre hopes to bring a circus to Bridgewater during the school holidays for workshops for children - FUTI/POP program about standing up against violence - Mosaics workshops - PCYC police youth club sessions with young mums, such as makeovers and 'zumba' exercise classes while waiting from PYPS - The Centre may deliver the 'On Our Patch' program, developed by the Smith Family.
-Participants are awarded Certificate /Certificate 2 in Community Services.
+- The Centre hopes to bring a circus to Bridgewater during the school holidays for workshops for children - FUTI/POP program about standing up against violence - Mosaics workshops - PCYC police youth club sessions with young mums, such as makeovers and 'zumba' exercise classes while waiting from PYPS - The Centre may deliver the 'On Our Patch' program, developed by the Smith Family.
+Participants are awarded Certificate / Certificate 2 in Community Services.